Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Oracle-based Jamming Metrics

 \section{Oracle-based Jamming Metrics}

 As discussed in~\Cref{sec:exp_jamming}, measuring efficacy of jamming attacks is non-trivial because it requires checking whether a given response answers a given query or not.
-There are many ways to fail to answer a query, and methods such as substring matching or semantic similarity comparisons are not adequate.
-This task is even more challenging because for many responses, the ground truth label, i.e., ``does it answer or not?,'' is not straightforward even for human annotators.
-We use an oracle-based metric that, given a query and a response, returns a binary label, indicating whether the response answers the query.
-In this section, we provide full details of our implementation of this metric, examples, and failure cases.
+There are many ways to fail to answer, and methods such as substring matching or semantic similarity comparisons are not adequate.
+Determining if a response answers a query is not straightforward even for human annotators.
+We use an oracle-based binary metric.
+In this section, we provides details of our implementation of this metric, examples, and failure cases.

-Our implementation of this metric, given a query $Q$ and response $A$, asks an oracle LLM to output ``YES'' if $A$ provides an answer to $Q$, ``NO'' otherwise.
-Note that the response $A$ need not be correct or of high quality, as long as it answers the query $Q$.
+Given a query $Q$ and response $A$, we ask an oracle LLM to output ``YES'' if $A$ answers $Q$, ``NO'' otherwise. $A$ need not be correct or of high quality, as long as it answers $Q$.

-We use GPT--4--Turbo as the oracle LLM, specifically the GPT-4-1106-preview version.
+We use GPT--4--Turbo as the oracle LLM, in the GPT-4-1106-preview version.
 We fix the random seed and set the temperature parameter to $0$, to obtain deterministic behavior.
 Due to a known issue in OpenAI's API service, outputs generated by the oracle are still not fully deterministic.
 We observed that this affects only a small fraction of responses.
-Therefore, to minimize costs, we use the first oracle answer for this evaluation and do not repeat the evaluation multiple times.
+To minimize costs, we use the first oracle answer for this evaluation and do not repeat the evaluation multiple times.

-We constructed a prompt that provides a detailed instruction to the oracle to positively label responses that answer the query even if they are incorrect and even if the response mentions that it can not verify or expand on the answer.
+Our prompt provides a detailed instruction to the LLM to positively label responses that answer the query even if they are incorrect and even if the response mentions that it can not verify or expand on the answer.
 Following the standard methodology, we construct this prompt in a few-shot manner, where we include simulated examples of query-response pairs and their desired labels.
-Our prompt is as follows: